XlinCLab/multimodal/README.md

 This is a collection of scripts in Julia to preprocess the multimodal data collected using Lab Streaming Layer. `Functions.jl` contains a collection of Julia functions designed for processing eye-tracking data, handling various data formats, and performing transformations.
 These functions are particularly tailored for working with data from the DGAME project.

+In the last month the priority was to get everything to work, so I apologize for the lack of documentation.
+I am planning to get everything nicely documentd in the nearest time.

 ## Installation

 To use the functions in this repository, ensure you have the following Julia packages installed: